bcgsc/biobloom/README.md

   * What is inside the Bloom Filter Info File?
     * Obtaining the number of unique k-mers in the reference
     * Obtaining the number of redundant k-mers in the reference
+   * Specifications on memory, cpu and storage requirements
 6. [Advanced options and Best Practices](#6)

 <a name="1"></a>